*****NOTICE: Click HERE for Fee Increases effective January 1, 2019.*****

 The public may view birth, marriage & death indexes before 1916.
 Illinois law prohibits public access to records after 1916.
 Office staff will assist in locating records after that date.

-- Cost: $3 for each copy, if exact date is provided.
+- Cost: $3 for each genealogical/non-certified copy, if exact date is provided.

-- A search fee of $10 is required for a 5-year search, if exact date is not known.
+- A minimum, non-refundable, search fee of $10 is required through first five (5) years searched, if exact date is not known.

 - Copies will be marked for genealogical purposes only.